 The Basic Principles

-- What We Don’t Do: We do not do a lot of what other people do.
-For example, we don’t profile you and we don’t give your personal information to others to market to you.
+- What We Don’t Do: We don’t profile you and we don’t give your personal information to others for marketing purposes.

 Users in or from the EEA

 If you are from or in the European Economic Area then you need to click here for more information.

 FOR USERS FROM THE EEA.
 You have to read and consent to the GDPR privacy policies (users from other regions do not need to do so).